Written by Phil LaZebnik and Joe Menosky

 Picard figures it out: Darmok and Jalad came separately to Tanagra, they fought the beast, and left together.
-Dathon knew that there was a dangerous creature on the planet and thought that a shared danger might bring the Children and Tama and the Federation together as Darmok and Jalad were.
+Dathon knew that there was a dangerous creature on the planet and thought that a shared danger might bring the Children of Tama and the Federation together as Darmok and Jalad were.

 Dathon then tries to get Picard to tell a story of his own, and he tells the story of Gilgamesh and Enkidu, and how they started as enemies, became friends, and fought togetherand how saddened Gilgamesh was when Enkidu was struck down by the gods.
 Dathon dies shortly thereafter.

 The shrike returns in the morning, and Picard is worried that Dathon’s sacrifice will be in vain if it kills Picard.
 On the Enterprise, Worf fires the modified phasers, which takes out the scattering field, enabling O’Brien to beam Picard upbut which also starts a firefight between the two ships.
 However, Picard arrives on the bridge and is able to communicate with the Tamarians, thus revealing that Dathon’s mission was successfulbut Picard is also able to communicate that Dathon was killed.
 The crew take out their daggers, touch them, then touch their foreheads.